-The SCVSD is a local agency that collects the wastewater from the Valley’s homes and businesses, including the wastewater from toilets, sinks, showers, and washing machines, and sends it through sewer pipes to its two sewage treatment plants, the Saugus and Valencia Water Reclamation Plants, and then cleans and disinfects the wastewater to produce high quality recycled water.
-The recycled water is either returned to the environment through the Santa Clara River or provided to local water agencies to use for irrigating landscaping, helping to keep the Valley green and beautiful.
+The SCV Sanitation District is a local agency that collects the wastewater from the Valley’s homes and businesses, including toilets, sinks, showers, and washing machines.
+The wastewater travels through sewer pipes to two sewage treatment plants, the Saugus and Valencia Water Reclamation Plants (WRPs), where it is cleaned and disinfected to produce high quality recycled water.
+The recycled water is returned to the environment through the Santa Clara River or provided to local water agencies for irrigating landscape, helping to keep the Valley green and beautiful.
 Property owners pay for their sewer services, including operating the sewage treatment plants, through a sewer service charge.

-The State has determined that high levels of salt harms salt-sensitive avocado and strawberry crops along Highway 126, downstream from the Valley’s two wastewater/sewage treatment plants.
-Salt levels in the Valley's sewage treatment plants are above the State's legal limit because homeowners and businesses add salt to the Valley's sewage system every day through use of soaps, detergents and cleaning products, all of which contain high amounts of chloride, a form of salt.
+The State is requiring the Valley to reduce the chloride (salt) levels in the treated wastewater discharged to the Santa Clara River and has set strict deadlines that the Valley must meet.
+Salt levels in the Valley's treated sewage are above the State-mandated chloride limit because homeowners and businesses add salt to the Valley's sewage system every day through use of soaps, detergents and cleaning products.
+All of these contain high amounts of chloride, a form of salt.

-The Santa Clarita Valley Must Meet the State’s Requirements or Face Steep State Fines and Risk Losing Local Control
+The Santa Clarita Valley Must Meet the State’s Requirements for Chloride (Salt) or Face Steep State Fines and Risk Losing Local Control

 Examples of State Fines and Loss of Local Control

-In the two Sanitation Districts that serve Lancaster and Palmdale, property owners ended up paying both the costs of upgrading their sewage treatment plants and $4.75 million dollars in state fines because they did not comply with the State's orders.
-Due to a unique set of circumstances that do not exist in the Santa Clarita Valley, nearly all of these fines will be used to fund a non-Sanitation District project in the Antelope Valley.
+Since January of 2000, the State and Regional Water Boards have collected nearly $90 million in fines from violators.
+In the two Sanitation Districts that serve Lancaster and Palmdale, property owners ended up paying both the costs of upgrading their sewage treatment plants and $4.75 million dollars in State fines because they did not comply with the State's orders.

 In the community of Los Osos in San Luis Obispo County, the State took control away from local authorities when property owners and local authorities refused to build a new community sewer system and treatment plant.
 The local Community Services District was fined $6.6 million, went into bankruptcy, and state legislation was passed that took authority for the project away from the local district.